Overview of Asian Eyelid Surgery

 What to Expect From Eyelid Surgery

-Asian double eyelid surgery is a simple outpatient procedure that takes one to two hours.
+Asian double eyelid surgery is an outpatient procedure that takes one to two hours.
 You will be able to return home on the same day.
-In the hours and days that follow the operation, you may experience some mild discomfort.
+In the hours and days that follow the operation, you may experience some discomfort, as well as swelling, bruising, irritation or dryness.
 Keep your head in an elevated position and apply a cold compress to control the swelling and bruising.
 Avoid allergens, dry environments and rubbing or scratching your eyes.
-You should be able to go back to work in around seven days.

 Eyelid Surgery Techniques